kral2/docker_proxy_vpn/README.md

 ## Visibility

+The log redirection to a volume is not supported in this version.
+This feature may come back in a later version.

-Your Proxy logs are redirected to your computer in a local folder.
+> Your Proxy logs are redirected to your computer in a local folder.
 Thanks Docker Volumes.

 ## Next versions

 Some ideas about what could come next:

-- Visibility: redirect Openconnect VPN logs to a Docker Volume
+- Visibility: redirect Openconnect VPN logs to a podman Volume
 - Security: conceal the vpnpassword in a local vault solution
 - Architecture: split to dedicated containers for proxy and vpn roles
 - Availability: use a container orchestration solution to act as a watchdog